CryptoMonitorASW-SPE/user-management/README.md

 ## Testing

-Unit and integration tests are implemented using Mocha, Chai, Sinon, and Supertest.
+Unit and integration tests are implemented using Mocha, Chai, TSArch, Sinon, and Supertest.

 To execute the tests run: